 Insights and best practices for property managers

-Own vs. Rent - what should you consider?
+Own vs. Rent - what should tenants consider?

 This is a difficult question to answer.
 Whether you should rent or purchase real estate depends on your individual situation.
 There are a number of factors that need to be taken into consideration, and they differ for each person.
 To help you with your decision, here are a few things to think about and questions to consider.